zacharytthomas/projects/README.md

 # projects
-Personal projects and the more difficult projects from school.
+Personal Projects and projects from School